FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 The "Authorized redirect URL" field must include all valid redirect URLs.
 These values tell FusionAuth where it can safely send the user after login.
 This field can have many values, but for this tutorial it'll only have one.
 For the Pied Piper application, add `http://piedpiper.local:3000/oauth-redirect`.
 For the Hooli application, add `http://hooli.local:3001/oauth-redirect`.

 The "Logout URL" is the URL to which the user is sent after they log out from this application.
 However, it serves another purpose when SSO is enabled.
-With the default configuration, this URL is requested by FusionAuth when a browser is requests the FusionAuth logout URL, `/oauth2/logout`.
+With the default configuration, this URL is requested in an iframe by FusionAuth when a browser requests the FusionAuth logout URL, `/oauth2/logout`.
 This allows a user to be automatically logged out of all applications in a tenant with one click of a logout link.
 For the Pied Piper application, set the "Logout URL" to `http://piedpiper.local:3000/endsession`.
 For the Hooli application, set it to `http://hooli.local:3001/endsession`.

 If this feels a bit mysterious, please bear with me.
 You'll build out both `oauth-redirect` and `endsession` in code later on.